garzoni/garzoni-queries/05-grz-apprentices.md

 #+ params: ?_prof_cat
 # N.B: not all professions have a category.
 This is therefore a partial view.

-SELECT ?age COUNT (distinct ?app)
+SELECT ?age (COUNT (distinct ?app) AS ?NbApp)
 WHERE
 {
   ?app  a common:PersonMention ;  core:isMentionedIn ?contract .
   #?_profCategory is a string: "specchiaio, cappellaio, etc."
-  ?app grz-owl:hasRole  grz-owl:Apprentice ; grz-owl:hasProfession/grz-owl:professionCategory ?_profCategory .
+  ?app grz-owl:hasRole  grz-owl:Apprentice ; grz-owl:hasProfession ?prof. ?prof grz-owl:professionCategory ?_profCategory .
   ?app foaf:age ?age .
 }
 GROUP BY ?age